ibm-cloud-docs/containers/cs_integrations_partnerships.md

 Sysdig Monitor is provided by {{site.data.keyword.mon_full_notm}}, an {{site.data.keyword.cloud_notm}} platform service that you can use with your cluster. {{site.data.keyword.mon_full_notm}} is operated by Sysdig in partnership with IBM.
 {: shortdesc}

-To use Sysdig Monitor in your classic or VPC on Classic cluster, you must provision an instance of {{site.data.keyword.mon_full_notm}} in your {{site.data.keyword.cloud_notm}} account and configure your cluster as a metrics source.
+To use Sysdig Monitor in your classic or VPC cluster, you must provision an instance of {{site.data.keyword.mon_full_notm}} in your {{site.data.keyword.cloud_notm}} account and configure your cluster as a metrics source.
 After the cluster is configured, metrics are automatically collected and forwarded to your {{site.data.keyword.mon_full_notm}} service instance.
 You can use the {{site.data.keyword.mon_full_notm}} dashboard to access your metrics.

 If you have a private cluster, such as a cluster behind a firewall or a cluster that is configured to block public egress from your worker nodes, you must allow public egress to the Sysdig API endpoints.
 For more information, see [Opening required ports in a public firewall](/docs/containers?topic=containers-firewall#firewall_outbound).
 {: important}